diegorpc/listenbuddy/context/design/concepts/ListenBrainzAPI/testing.md/steps/response.c041ee51.md

    * @effect fetches the user's listen history from ListenBrainz API.
 Returns list of individual listens with track metadata and timestamps.
    *
    * Note on caching: Listen history can be very large.
 Caching the *entire* history is not feasible.
-   * This implementation will cache the *most recent fetch* for a user to track `lastFetched`.
+   * This implementation will cache the *most recent fetch* for a user to track `lastFetched` and store
-   * For retrieving specific ranges, it directly calls the API.
+   * the segment of listens fetched.
+This serves more as a marker than a comprehensive cache.
    */
   async getListenHistory(
     { user, scrobbleToken, minTimestamp, maxTimestamp, count }: {